chef/chef-web-docs/content/resources/ohai/_index.md

   description_list:
   - markdown: Specific Ohai attribute data to reload.
 This property behaves similar to specifying attributes when running Ohai on the command line and takes the attribute that you wish to reload instead of the actual plugin name.
-For instance you you can pass `ipaddress` to reload `node['ipaddress']` even though that data comes from the `Network` plugin.
+For instance, you can pass `ipaddress` to reload `node['ipaddress']` even though that data comes from the `Network` plugin.
 If this property is not specified, Chef Infra Client will reload all plugins.
 examples: |